 Are you writing in the hopes of losing weight, or to figure out your eating habits?
 Whatever your reasoning, it’s good to have it clearly defined so you stick to that point.
 If for example, you are keeping track of sugar cravings, do not go off focus and worry about carb intake or overall amount digested.

 If you notice yourself becoming upset, or see your insecurities increasing, it’s wise to stop using your food diary.
 Food diaries are not for everyone, and you don’t want a ‘helpful’ guide to become obstructive.

 Spend a few minutes analysing, on a weekly basis

 There is an assumption, that a food diary is always linked to slimming down.
-What’s different today, is that I’m working on ensuring I eat enough and fuel my body correctly.
+What’s different today, is that I’m working on ensuring I eat enough to fuel my body correctly.
 I’m not trying to eat little or remove any form of treat from my diet.
-A few minutes each week, stops me from over-analysing, while also allowing me to see noticeable habits and patterns.
+A few minutes each week, stops me from over-analysing, which also let’s me see noticeable habits and patterns.
 I can then give myself mini-goals for the following week.